conan-io/conan-io.github.io/_posts/2019-08-27-Deterministic-builds-with-C-C++.markdown

 target_link_libraries(helloB HelloLibB)
 {% endhighlight %}

-If we build the project and execute md5sum to show the checksums of the binaries:
+We build two different libraries with the exact same sources and two binaries with the same sources as well.
+If we build the project and execute md5sum to show the checksums of all the binaries:

-{% highlight bash %}
+{% highlight console %}
 mkdir build && cd build
 cmake ..
 make